uviclibraries/taguette/qualitative-coding.md

   - You'll be able to use that tag later to code passages in other parts of the document you are working on as well as in other documents in your project.
 ![Create a new tag and name it](/images/taguette-coding-6.gif)

 8. By doing this throughout your data, you will be creating a list of your tags based on the words themes/codes you chose.
-To see your list, click on the **Highlights** tab on left column of your Taguett interface.<br>
+To see your list of tags (or codes), click on the **Highlights** tab on left column of your Taguett interface.<br>
 ![Name your project](/images/taguette-coding-8.png)

 9. If it would be useful for your research project to create sub-tags you simply add a “dot” to the end of your main tag, and then the sub tag after the dot.
 For example if my main tag is “**british**”, and I’d like to add the sub-tag of “**humour**”, I’d create a new tag called “**british.humour**”.
+If I wanted another sub tag, I could create another called "**british.soccer**".
 ![Name your project](/images/taguette-coding-9.png)

 10. Once you have your research files and your codes, **click on the documents tab**, and you will be able to see the content of your document.